nomad-hzb/nomad-baseclasses/docs/references/solution.md

  - `additives`, similar to solutes, but with a special purpose
  - `storage`, information on where and for how long the solution was stored
  - `properties`, some properties, like ph value
- - `solution_id`, some times a solution is a sample of itself and is characterized in this case
+ - `solution_id`, sometimes a solution is a sample of itself and is characterized in this case

 ## Preparation
 You can set: